Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Discussion

-Interestingly, an increase in the tissue tension does not necessarily imply a more solid-like tissue.
-Instead, high-tension tissues display a higher rate of instantaneous T1 events, inducing cellular motion through cell neighbor exchanges.
-This results in increased diffusion of cells, making the tissue more fluid-like.
+Previous studies have enforced the creation of 4-fold and higher-order vertices in canonical vertex models~\cite{yan2019multicellular} and imposed ad-hoc rules for the stalling of T1 events~\cite{das2021controlled, erdemci2021effect,finegan2019tricellular}.
+For instance, Finegan et al.~\cite{finegan2019tricellular} implemented probabilities for successful T1 resolution and imposed the no-resolution of rosettes, while Das et al.~\cite{das2021controlled} and Erdemeci et al.~\cite{erdemci2021effect} introduced clocks for T1 transitions.
+In our model, the stability of higher-order vertices is naturally linked to the mechanical state of the tissue, in particular they arise in low tension tissues.
+Interestingly, an increase in the mean tension in this model does not imply a more solid-like tissue.
+Instead, high-tension systems are obtained in tissues with high rates of instantaneous T1 events (Supplemental Material), inducing cellular motion through these topological rearrangements and increasing diffusion, making the tissue more fluid-like.
 It has been previously reported that the presence of higher-order vertices leads to rigidification of tissues \cite{yan2019multicellular}.
-While the presence of stalled 4-fold vertices reduces the rate of cell neighbor exchanges (Fig. S6), we find that the mechanical stability of 4-fold vertices demands a liquid-like tissue with low overall tension.
-These requirements imply there are many T1 events occurring in the presence of stable 4-fold vertices, as observed during {\it Drosophila} axis elongation \cite{finegan2019tricellular}.\\
+While we did not directly evaluate shear modulus of the tissue, we found that the presence of stalled 4-fold vertices reduces the rate of cell neighbor exchanges (Fig.~S17).
+In addition, the mechanical stability of 4-fold vertices demands a liquid-like tissue with low overall tension.
+This implies there are many T1 events occurring in the presence of stable 4-fold vertices, as observed during {\it Drosophila} axis elongation \cite{finegan2019tricellular}.

 \acknowledgments {\it Acknowledgements} -- We thank Michael Staddon for useful discussions and acknowledge support from the National Institutes of Health grant NIH R35-GM143042.